Honda Civic (seventh generation): Malaysia

 The seventh-generation Civic was introduced in Malaysia in February 2001 where it was only available with the sedan body style powered by a 1.7-litre engine with two variants: EX-i and VTi.
 In November 2001, a third variant known as VTi (SRS) was introduced.
-This variant came with dual front airbags, unavailable in the EX-i and VTi variants.
+This variant came with dual front airbags.
 In August 2003, the Civic was updated in Malaysia.
 The Civic was now only available with a 1.7-liter VTi-S variant.
 In May 2004, alongside the introduction of a 2.0L i-VTEC variant, a 1.7-liter VTEC variant unofficially replaced the 1.7-liter VTi-S variant.
 Two limited-edition seventh-generation Honda Civics were produced; once in April 2003 with 60 units known as the Civic RX and in January 2005 with 150 units known as the Civic RX2.